f4exb/sdrangel/plugins/channeltx/modatv/readme.md

   - Image: still image read from the file selected with button (13).
 If no image is selected an uniform image is sent with the luminance adjusted with button (10)
   - Video: video file read from the file selected with button (14).
 If no image is selected an uniform image is sent with the luminance adjusted with button (10).
 Buttons (15) and (16) control the play.
   - Camera: video signal from a webcam or supported video source connected to the system.
 If no source is selected an uniform image is sent with the luminance adjusted with button (10).
 Button (21) selects the camera source.
 Button (20) plays or stops the camera on a still image.

+<h3>9A: Video inversion toggle</h3>

+This checkbox is not on the screenshot and is on the right of (9) between (9) and (10).

+Use this checkbox to toggle video signal inversion before modulation.

 <h3>10.
 Luminance level</h3>